Terminating a physician-patient relationship is fraught with dangers that can lead to serious legal and financial headaches.

 Don’t risk exposing yourself to significant legal, financial and emotional distress when it comes to “firing” a patient.

-Protect yourself from patient abandonment accusations, by taking advantage of this must-watch online training today.
+Protect yourself from patient abandonment accusations, by taking advantage of this must-attend online training today.

 WHO SHOULD ATTEND